eunices/eunices.github.io/_pages/cv.md

 1. **Internship/ contract position** in the tech industry to gain hands-on/ practical experience.
 Preferably web development (backend or full stack), data engineering or dev ops.
 It would be great if there is a mentor available to guide or if full time employment is possible upon completion of internship.
 2. **Policy/ data analyst**.
 Preferably in government, healthcare or non-profit setting.
-3. **Research assistant** in environmental biology/epidemiology where I hope to pick up molecular skills, remote sensing skills, plant identification, statistical modelling (food security, eco-epidemiology), AI (computer vision for species identification) and/or mathematical modelling (epidemiology).
+3. **Research assistant** in environmental biology/epidemiology where I hope to pick up molecular skills (Next-generation sequencing for population genomics), remote sensing (Lidar/ landuse classification), plant identification, statistical modelling (food security, eco-epidemiology), AI (computer vision for species identification) and/or mathematical modelling (epidemiology).

 If I am a good fit/ if you wish to view my full resume, you may contact me at [eunice.sjy(at)gmail.com](mailto:eunice.sjy@gmail.com).